Installing R and RStudio

 nano ~/.bash_profile

-- Add the following two lines to it:
+- Add the following two lines:

 export R_HOME="/Library/Frameworks/R.framework/Resources"